Pukka's Social Responsibility Policy

 3. Leadership Development

 We commit to helping people discover a healthier, happier life through experiencing our teas and supplements and by sharing our herbal expertise.
-Our herbs are expertly blended using the wisdom of India’s ancient health system, Ayurveda, by our master herbsmith Sebastian Pole.
+Our herbs are expertly blended using the wisdom of India’s ancient health system, Ayurveda.
 This means that every Pukka herbal blend is created with its associated health benefits in mind.
 Our products will always be safe, and we commit any resource needed to ensure this.

 We commit to using fair certified ingredients where the need of the community along with the quality and availability are appropriate.
 Fair certification provides a framework to ensure social responsibility across the supply chain.
 Where fair certification is not available or appropriate we will always engage fairly with our suppliers.

-We believe the health of the individual is inseparable from the health of the environment, and therefore strive to support both equally through organic and fair sourcing.
-We strive to reduce carbon emissions, minimise waste and conserve resources, and to help farming and collection communities build resilience and adapt to the challenges of climate change.
+We believe the health of the individual is inseparable from the health of the environment.
+We are working to reduce carbon emissions, minimise waste and conserve resources, and to help farming and collection communities build resilience and adapt to the challenges of climate change.

-We report annually on progress in our Sustainability Impact Report.
+Inspiring consumers and businesses.
+We report annually on progress in our annual Impact Report.

 We commit to communicating this policy and its values to our team members, suppliers and other stakeholders and publicly via our website.
 We will review this policy annually as part of our ‘For Life’ certification process, in conjunction with our CSR Action Plan process.
 ‘For Life’ is a third-party verification that Pukka is a socially responsible business throughout our entire supply chain.